There are 2 versions of this small bagatelle game, both produced by the famous Louis Marx Toy company in Swansea.

 But,sadly,the catalogue photo is just a black & white shot taken at a rather obtuse angle.So I haven't included it here.

 Marx stopped using individually illustrated packaging for each of their different bagatelle products.Replacing them with a bland "one design fits all" box in blue,white and cream,that simply had a window so you could differentiate the contents.

 And whilst it obviously made totally rational business sense,it's also rather a sad indicator of the declining fortunes of the British toy industry in the 1970's -although I've yet to establish exactly when the illustrated Camberwick box was ditched.

 Obviously it's exactly the same game,just different artwork.

-And it's definitely the later of the 2 releases and only ever seen in the later,generic box by way of confirmation.
+And it's definitely the later of the 2 releases as it's only ever been seen in the later,generic box.

-Survivors of both aren't that hard to find.Which is hardly surprising with a toy that had a long enough shelf life to merit 2 different versions.
+Survivors of both are still readily available,as you'd probably expect with a toy that had a long enough shelf life to merit 2 different versions.

 But this later one does seem to surface less often.